Ad blockers have been around for many years, decades even, but nowadays they are making their first foray into the mobile domain.

 On the other hand, this approach can be viewed as confrontational in the eyes of users and may even alienate them.

-Forced with a decision such as the one explained in the cases of Wired and Forbes there may be some users that will pay for access.
 However, there will always be others who have begun using even more sophisticated workarounds gaining access to the site without having to pay.

 Solving the problem of mobile advertising blocking will require a bit of work from everybody involved in the industry, be it advertisers themselves or the publishers.